 The classroom courses are more expensive.

-To obtain a white card in Australia, you will be tested on your knowledge of workplace health and safety, including identifying and reporting hazards, understanding safety signs and symbols, and following safe work practices.
+To obtain a white card in Australia, you will be tested on your workplace health and safety knowledge, including identifying and reporting hazards, understanding safety signs and symbols, and following safe work practices.
 You will also need to demonstrate an understanding of the responsibilities of employers and employees in maintaining a safe work environment.

 You must be able to:

-And demonstrate correct fitting to themselves the PPE listed below:
+And demonstrate correct fitting to the PPE listed below:

 There are many White Card training providers in Australia.
 Blue Dog Training and Express Online Training (EOT) are two of the most popular.